Tuning the magnetic properties of the spin-split antiferromagnet MnTe through pressure: Results

 Representative neutron powder diffraction patterns collected at various temperatures with applied pressures of 0, 0.3, 0.5, and 1~GPa, along with fits obtained via Rietveld refinement, are shown in Fig.~\ref{fig:diffraction}.

-Consistent with the known magnetic structure of bulk MnTe~\cite{kunitomi1964neutron} illustrated in Fig.~1 of the Supplementary Information, the 001 magnetic Bragg peak is visible around 20$^{\circ}$ at low temperature, and another magnetic Bragg peak is co-located with the nuclear peak seen around 45$^{\circ}$.
+Consistent with the known magnetic structure of bulk MnTe~\cite{kunitomi1964neutron} illustrated in Fig.~1 of the Supplementary Information~\cite{suppInfo}, the 001 magnetic Bragg peak is visible around 20$^{\circ}$ at low temperature, and another magnetic Bragg peak is co-located with the nuclear peak seen around 45$^{\circ}$.
 These magnetic peaks vanish for $T > T_{\mathrm{N}}$, as expected.
 Notably, the 001 magnetic peak is absent at 320~K for 0.3~GPa but observed at that temperature for 0.5 and 1~GPa.
 This confirms the increase of \TN\ with pressure, as will be further discussed below.
 There was no observed change in magnetic or crystal symmetry at any pressure measured.
 From the Rietveld refinements, we extracted the lattice parameters and ordered magnetic moment to investigate their dependence on pressure and temperature (see Table~\ref{tab:FullProf}).

 The lattice parameters show the expected decrease with pressure, but more complicated behavior is seen for the ordered moment.
-For example, at 250~K, the ordered moment initially increases slightly with increasing pressure, then decreases for pressures beyond 0.3~GPa.
-As will be shown subsequently, this unusual non-monotonic change in the ordered moment becomes more straightforward when examining it along side the pressure-dependent N\'eel temperature.
+For example, when the temperature is fixed at 250~K, the ordered moment initially increases slightly with increasing pressure, then decreases for pressures beyond 0.3~GPa.
+As will be shown subsequently, this unusual non-monotonic change in the ordered moment as a function of pressure with fixed temperature becomes more straightforward when examining it along side the pressure-dependent N\'eel temperature.